rust-lang/rfcs/text/0000-scoped-impl-trait-for-type.md

 (The main importance here is to not allow non-obvious dependencies of imports.
 Implementations can still access associated items of a *specific* other implementation by bringing it into a nested scope or binding to its associated items elsewhere.
 See also [independent-trait-implementations-on-discrete-types-may-still-call-shadowed-implementations].)

-## Contextual monomorphisation of blanket implementations and generic functions
+## Contextual monomorphisation of generic implementations and generic functions
-[contextual-monomorphisation-of-blanket-implementations-and-generic-functions]: #contextual-monomorphisation-of-blanket-implementations-and-generic-functions
+[contextual-monomorphisation-of-generic-implementations-and-generic-functions]: #contextual-monomorphisation-of-generic-implementations-and-generic-functions

-Traits of generic type parameters (and of their associated types, recursively) are resolved to implementations according to the binding site of the blanket-implemented trait or generic function, which is in the code consuming that implementation.
+Traits of generic type parameters (and of their associated types, recursively) are resolved to implementations according to the binding site of the generically implemented trait or generic function, which is in the code consuming that implementation.

-This means blanket implementations are monomorphised in different ways for the same type(s) when there is a difference in relevant scoped implementations for these types.
+This means generic implementations are monomorphised in different ways for the same type(s) when there is a difference in relevant scoped implementations for these types.

 ```rust
 struct Type;